medistream-team/quick-survey-js/README.md

 ### 2. Set your DB endpoints

-You should fill up `MONGO_URI` value inside `.env` at `./src/api` file first.
-MONGO_URI indicates MongoDB server endpoints and this is necessary to run api on whether local or aws lambda.
+You should fill out `MONGO_URI` value inside `.env` at `./src/api` file first.
+MONGO_URI indicates MongoDB server endpoints and this is necessary to run api on either local or aws lambda.

 Here is an example.
 ```